 Aurion was well prepared for hostilities.
 Despite being relatively impoverished, it had on its side a population who were—if not White Staff zealots themselves—certainly convinced that this would be their only chance at a better life.
 This combination of self-righteousness, fervence and desperation—and the significant benefit of entire legions of warpriests—delivered them huge gains in the early days of the war.
 They soon controlled of fully one third of all human territory.

 At this stage, there arose a dangerous dispute between the leaders of the unbelievers.
-The human king Lucius, a powerful mage well known for his dedication to arcane studies, argued that they should cede nothing to Aurion’s assault.
+Their man they had taken as king—Lucius, a powerful mage well known for his dedication to arcane studies—argued that they should cede nothing to Aurion’s assault.
 He spoke openly against the Church of the White Staff, calling it a faith that preached hatred and instilled ignorance, and begged his people not to yield to it.

 His opponents, including a number of high-ranking generals and a significant portion of his army, argued for cutting their losses.
 The king in their eyes was young and soft, far too idealistic to turn the tide of a losing war.
 If their armies fell back, they contested, Aurion would spread itself too thinly and its desperate energy would flag.
 Good soldiers were falling in droves to the Aurites—why not give them land instead of lives?

-Much of the king’s army stood with his detractors, but its mages—and those most concerned with their safety—stood with the him.
+Much of the king’s human army stood with his detractors, but its mages and most of the mor—who were considered abominations by the Aurites—stood with him.
 Unable to reach an agreement, the unbelievers suffered a schism.
 The detractors fell back, abandoning the others and establishing a new border west of the capital.
 They declared a third human nation, officially allied with nobody in the war.

 The Shadow Rift